starknet-edu/starknet-accounts/README.md

 python3 hello/hello.py --testnet
 ```

-### Step 6 - Using hints
+### Step 6 - Using `answers`

-If you need hints on tutorial solutions you can find them in repository branch named `hints/all`.
+If you need hints on tutorial solutions you can find them in the `answers` branch.
 These will include a pytest for you to run, the completed starknet_py, and the completed cairo contract.

 ## Working on the tutorial